whimsicalraps/Silhouette/README.md

 ### Download new firmware file

-* Download the (Latest Firmware)[https://github.com/whimsicalraps/Silhouette/releases/latest], or an older version if you need to downgrade.
+* Download the [Latest Firmware](https://github.com/whimsicalraps/Silhouette/releases/latest), or an older version if you need to downgrade.
 The file has a `.uf2` extension.
 Open a file browser and locate this file (likely in your Downloads folder).